 Plaça Reial in the Gothic Quarter

-Where to Stay in Barcelona: On the Map
+Where to Stay in Barcelona: By Traveling Style

 Even with a narrowed down list of where to stay in Barcelona, it can still be a lot to choose from.
 Here are our recommendations based on travel style and budget.

-For families, the Deco – Born Apartments offer lots of space and private bedrooms.
-At the H10 Catalunya Plaza, rooms can accommodate up to four people.
-Or, as budget options, consider the Jam Hostel in Gràcia or Hostal Fernando in the Gothic Quarter.
+For families, the Deco Apartments offer lots of space and private bedrooms.
+At the H10 Catalunya Plaza and H10 Madison, rooms can accommodate up to four people.
+Or, as budget options, consider the Yeah Barcelona Hostel or Hostal Fernando in the Gothic Quarter.

 Do you have plans to visit Barcelona?
-If you have any questions, or want to share your experience, comment below!
+If you have any questions about where to stay in Barcelona, or if you want to share your experience, comment below!

 Note: This post contains affiliate links.
 When you make a purchase using one of these affiliate links, we get paid a small commission at no extra cost to you.